Compact Disco: Eurovision Song Contest 2012

-In December 2012, Compact Disco was invited to Tirana, Albania to perform as a special guest in one of the semifinals of the national selection show for Eurovision Song Contest 2013.
+In December 2012, Compact Disco was invited to Tirana, Albania to perform as a special guest in one of the semi-finals of the national selection show for Eurovision Song Contest 2013.
 Also this month they released a video portraying their travels and exploits during the ESC adventure accompanied by their song, Fly With You.

 'The Storm’ and onwards

 In January 2013, Compact Disco started to work on their third album.
 This album was produced in a significantly different manner than the previous two: based on their cooperation on Sound Of Our Hearts, Krisztián Szakos was asked to produce this third album.
 Contrary to the earlier albums, it was not produced by Compact Disco, only pre-produced to a lesser extent.

 Since their previous contract with CLS Music expired and they could not come to an agreement, they parted ways amicably.
 In March, Compact Disco signed a one album record deal with Tom Tom Records.

 The first single of this album was We Will Not Go Down, released in May 2012 and reaching top 10 positions again on different charts in Hungary.
 In sync with their previous musical gags, its instrumental wamp plays an homage to the sound of Depeche Mode.
 It was followed by The Storm in September for which the band shot its biggest music video to date, produced and directed by Berlin Music Video Awards nominee Miki 357.

 During the spring and summer of 2013, the band continued to tour in Hungary.
 The minor concerts were performed by the base band, but major concerts were performed by a four-piece live band with the addition of session drummer Török.
 Occasionally, just as in 2012, Krisztián Szakos appeared as a guest guitarist.

 The album The Storm was released in November 2013 which was followed by a tour.
 Since this tour, Compact Disco performs almost exclusively with two additional session musicians, Emese Török on drums and Krisztina Lahucsky on guitars.
 Before the tour, the band started to look for guitarists and Török suggested Lahucsky from a previous band of hers where they played together and also from a theater gig, where they were both members of an all-female rock band.
 This personnel remained in 2014 as well.